tdwg/bdq/tg2/_review/docs/supplement/index.md

 VALIDATION Type Tests are mandatory before running the equivalent VALIDATION type Test.
 For example, a VALIDATION of a Darwin Core term such as dwc:occurrenceStatus is first evaluated against a Source Authority BEFORE an AMENDMENT Test may be run against that term.
 Generally, the process for applying BDQ Core Tests is VALIDATE-AMEND-REVALIDATE.

-Ammendments which propose conversions or transformations of values should do so in a way that is reversible.

 In general, Tests have power in that they will not likely result in 0% or 100% of all record hits (e.g. a VALIDATION type Test should not in general be expected to return NOT_COMPLIANT for almost all data in the wild or COMPLIANT for all wild data).
 Tests may however identify non-compliant data in a large portion of cases where we highlight an important point about quality that should be, but is not currently met by the community, e.g. where dcterms:license is EMPTY.